 Money transferred by the end of the week as long as the event has been registered in the Smith Social Network.
 Contact the Office of Student Engagement for more information.

-The ORC makes a decision according to the guidelines outlined in the ORC funding policies document.
+The Finance Committee makes a decision according to the guidelines outlined in the Organization Funding Policies document.

 What is a complete budget request?